zzzuhaibmohd/audits/README.md

 I hold a Bachelor’s Degree in Computer Science and Engineering, which serves as the foundation of my career.
 With nearly four years of experience as a Software Developer, primarily focusing on Backend development, I transitioned into a role as a web2 Security Engineer for two years.
 I hold certifications as a Certified Ethical Hacker (CEHv10) and eLearnSecurity Junior Penetration Tester (eJPT).

-Currently working as an Independent Smart Contract Auditor, my auditing portfolio currently covers over 40+ diverse codebases.
+Currently working as an Independent Smart Contract Developer/Auditor, My portfolio currently covers over 40+ diverse codebases.
 I have expertise in developing and auditing various protocols, including ERC20, ERC721, ERC1155, ERC4626, Web3
 Gaming, Perpetual DEXes, Launchpads, Staking Contracts, Cross-Chain bridges, Liquid Staking Platforms, and more.